Growing pains: ‘The King of Staten Island’ crowns Apatow with one of his most heartfelt narratives

 Available Friday on digital platforms.

+In a moment of hoping to connect and understand, Ray gently asks if Scott had ever considered putting on a fireman’s jacket.
+Scott quickly brushes it off as nonsense before letting out his true feelings: “If you’re a fireman, just don’t have kids or a family at all.
+That way, you don’t crush them when you don’t come home that one time.”

 But the movie doesn’t unleash the water without anything to help absorb it.
 There’s a delicate balance between comedy and drama, allowing emotions to freely pop in and out as they would in real life.
 Such can be seen when Scott joins Ray on an emergency fire call.
 Ray and his team (including Steve Buscemi, Domenick Lombardozzi and Jimmy Tatro) fight to save the lives of the occupants in a burning apartment.
-Apatow centers on the panic and emotional understanding of Scott, all while elevating the sequence using the song “Your Hand in Mine” by Explosions in the Sky.
+Apatow centers on Scott’s panic and emotional understanding, all while elevating the sequence using the song “Your Hand in Mine” by Explosions in the Sky.

-Although the film doesn’t have the greatest momentum in its front half as its back half, there isn't any unnecessary baggage or unwelcome scenes.
+Although the film doesn’t have the greatest momentum in its front half as it does in its back half, there’s no unnecessary baggage or any unwelcome scenes.
 In other films, studios would trim everything they could to keep the material tight and funny.
 Apatow dares to allow his films and characters to breathe.
 Given the central character’s headspace, you’ll appreciate how Apatow pumps the brakes to give the more significant moments greater impact, especially the final moments of the film that have you itching for more.

 What makes The King of Staten Island stand tall and proud most — outside of Burr’s MVP performance — are the character dynamics.
 There are essentially three stories woven together: Scott and himself, Scott and his mom, and Scott and Ray.
 Each has its unique qualities and flavors of intrigue.
 You’ll cherish that the parents’ arcs are just as vital as Scott’s character progression.
 Everything works hand in hand, guiding you through a film that causes you to blush as much as you laugh.